Cooperation with Luxembourg

 - The applications are assessed for eligibility: the FWO and FNR check whether the application meets the formal requirements of the respective agency.

 - Your application is submitted to a number of external referees for evaluation.

-- Rebuttal: You can react on the comments of the external referees and internal evaluation reports: first half September 2019.
+- Rebuttal: You can react on the comments of the external referees and internal evaluation reports: 2 - 16 September 2019.

 - The FWO expert panels evaluate your application.
 The applicant is solely responsible for the choice of the expert panel.

 - Final decision taken by the board of trustees of FWO and the FNR Board.

 - Afterwards you will receive feedback on your application.

 These general regulations are applicable for every funding of FWO.